The Best Caribbean Food In Brooklyn’s Little Caribbean

 Take a little detour to The Rogers Garden, a courtyard cocktail garden with an eclectic, thoughtfully-curated rum menu inspired by the Caribbean.
 This bar is a must-visit, especially if you want to lime in Little Caribbean.
 The Rogers Garden hosts artisan culinary pop-ups, ranging from oysters to BBQs to island bowls, all cooked fresh to order.

 African Record Centre

 Founded by brothers, African Record Centre is a venerable institution, which in its heyday had three storefronts with a deep Afro-Caribbean influence.
 Vinyl aficionados should stop in for rare and vintage Afrobeats, Zouk, Calypso records, Afro-syncretic spiritual books, and colorful accessories like upcycled African mats.

-Rain Eatery is best known for their tasty salmon and mac & cheese but my go-to’s are the corn soup, coconut shrimp, or a refreshing Island Breeze smoothie.
+Rain Eatery is best known for their tasty salmon and mac & cheese but my go-to's are the coconut shrimp and the refreshing Island Breeze smoothie.
 If you’re lucky, Chef Kevin’s mom might have some coconut drops waiting for you.